Download Bio →

 Serena Connelly standing in back of her all stone house, "Stone Kiln Castle" with greenery and trees surrounding the area.

 We live and work at Stone Kiln Castle, our historic home and former Speakeasy “Tea House” in Pleasantville, NY.
-Humble brag / shameless plug: Stone Kiln Castle is available to rent via Airbnb whenever school is out and it’s a “Guest Favorite”.
+Humble brag and shameless plug: Stone Kiln Castle is available to rent via Airbnb whenever school is out and it’s a “Guest Favorite”.

 When I’m not Working